 One of the main benefits of creating a regular self-care Sunday is that you’re actively building that self-care time into your week.
 And once it’s scheduled, it becomes a routine new habit, meaning you’re that much more likely to make it a priority each week.

 And while some of these ideas may appear indulgent, the concept is not.
 They’re extravagant only in as much as you’re choosing to elevate your needs and make time for them.

-I know a lot of parents read my blog, and if you have other commitments which mean you can reasonably only claim an hour each week, that’s fine.
+I know a lot of parents with young kids read my blog, and if you have other commitments which mean you can reasonably only claim an hour each week, that’s fine.
 But doing this regularly is vital in order to avoid burning out – and it makes all the difference between coasting along in life, or feeling satisfied with your lot.

 Then, when life slows down and time allows, you can look to build that up so that you’re able to feel more accomplished, and able to savour more moments of pleasure.
 Making time for yourself is also a great lesson to model for any little people watching.

 Health Benefits of Meeting Your Own Needs For Self Care